unforbidable/tfcplus-bids/README.md

 * [Composite Tools](../../wiki/Composite-Tools) - stone tools made with a binding material for enhanced durability and mining speed
 * [Textile](../../wiki/Textile) - new textile materials and extended processing
 * [Item Carving](../../wiki/Woodworking) - woodworking recipes to produce wooden tools and various material (also from bone)
+* [Soap](../../wiki/Soap) - for performing basic hygiene while earning XP periodically and more
+* [Edible Seeds](../../wiki/Edible-Seeds) - consumable seeds and derived oils such as Linseed

 See the [wiki](../../wiki) for complete list and detailed description of features current and upcoming.